 Webmasters always have had troubles with GoogleBot not properly crawling their site.
 Fortunately, making GoogleBot more sophisticated and making it capable of amazing crawl features is one of Google’s most recent crowning achievements.

 Nobody’s perfect, so fortunately, there are ways to help Google help you.

-	REI’s in-house SEO Jonathan Colman shared the retailer’s strategy for dealing with pagination issues.
+REI’s in-house SEO Jonathan Colman shared the retailer’s strategy for dealing with pagination and site crawl issues.
 His secret lies in proper use of the rel=canonical attribution.
 Whenever you have a page that contains even a portion of the content of another page, add a rel=canonical tag that links to the original version of the content.

 Jonathan went on to demonstrate the process used by REI.
 He adds the rel=canonical to any page deeper than the top page of the category and links the tag back to a page that contains all the products that might show up for each of the sections/categories filters.

 For example, the tent section on REI.com begins at this URL:

 In the source code, you’ll see the following:

 This code exists on every “Tents & Shelters” sub-page, except on filtered pages.
 On product pages, where a filter as been applied, the canonical tag points back to the first page of the filter.

 Show us the money!
 REI has seen significantly increased crawl activity from GoogleBot, improved page load time, reduced duplication in Google’s indices, and more unique pages being indexed.

 Caveat!
 During Jonathan’s presentation, Maile Ohye of Google pointed out that this was technically a “bad” use of the canonical as it might prevent or stop Google from crawling past the first page of products.
 That might result in some products not being crawled in their most relevant categories, with their most relevant filters.